cloudflare/cloudflare-docs/products/email-routing/src/content/email-routing-options.md

 To create your rule, you also have to specify an **Action** between the email alias and the destination address:

 * **Send to**: emails will be routed to your Destination address.
 This is the default action.
-* **Drop**: Accepts emails but deletes them without routing to the specified Destination address.This can be useful if you want to make an email address appear valid for privacy reasons.
+* **Drop**: Accepts emails but deletes them without routing to the specified Destination address.
+This can be useful if you want to make an email address appear valid for privacy reasons.

 <Aside type="note">